olatarno/Data-Visualisation/README.md

 # Data-Visualisation
-Visualization of data with matplotlib package.
+Visualization of data on Summer Olympics medals in order to test the matplotlib package